skhiggins/Python_guide/README.md

 ## Running scripts

-Once you complete a jupyter script, which you might be running line by line.
-In the menu go to  `kernel` -> `restart and run all` to ensure that the script runs in it's entirety.
+Once you complete a Jupyter notebook, which you might be running line by line, make sure it runs on a fresh Python session.
+To do this, use the menus and select  `Kernel` > `Restart and run all` to ensure that the script runs in its entirety.

 ## Reproducibility